-In this trek, you will walk through forests of Pines, Dudh Koshi river on your sideways.
+In this trek, you will walk through the forests of Pines, the Dudh Koshi river on your sideways.
 Several monasteries and chortens, and local Sherpa habitations along the route.
 Sagarmatha National Park is not to miss place during the trek.

 Also, you tour to Tengboche Monastery, Khumbu Glacier, Gokyo lake.
 Kala Patthar and Everest Base Camp are notable spots.

 During the day the trail is fine walking, but at night temperature may fall below 0 degrees.
-You have to carry along warm clothes for the night.
+You have to carry warm clothes for the night.
 Despite the cold, the trek is a walk inside the fancy land covered in frost and snow.

 Annapurna Circuit Trek

-It is an adventurous trek on the lap of Annapurna range for around 15 days.
+It is an adventurous trek on the lap of the Annapurna range for around 15 days.
 Though it is cold during February, the Annapurna Base Camp Trek can be an adventurous destination for you.
 You pass through different villages like Ghandruk, Dhampus, Chomrong.
 You encounter locals of Magar, Tamang, and Brahmin origins in those villages.

 You can walk past the hidden mountain villages, lush forests of Rhododendron.
 Also spectacular mountain peaks all the way.
 Along the route, you will meet hospitable and welcoming locals in the neighboring villages.

-The circuit is famous for the diverse birds and animals.
+The circuit is famous for its diverse birds and animals.
 The icy view at the Annapurna Base Camp will leave you spellbound.
 You can enjoy free hot baths in the natural springs at Jhinu Danda.

 The nights can be a bit sizzling but you can overcome with enough preparations.
 If you allow, we like to plan a lifetime adventure for you.